-One reader of my Landscaping site posed a question about choosing an arborvitae for a hedge.
+Someone posed a question to me about choosing an arborvitae for a hedge.
 But he had very specific criteria in mind regarding growth (and growth rate) and drought-tolerance:

 "I need to put a hedge on one side of the property line," said he.
 "My problem is that I wanted to do a type of arborvitae, but I have not really found one that meets these requirements: